Oddyssey : a long wandering: a series of adventurous journeys usually marked by many changes of fortune

 Fast forward and KJ has wandered a bit from jazz, touring the world with pop darlings Cecilia, a wild ride that would eventually bring him full circle—back in New York and working on an album of his own with legendary audio engineer Scott Hull (Jay Z, Sting, Dave Matthews).

-Juice, ready for a change from working with legendary Hip Hop artists like the Beastie Boys, Slick Rick, Leaders of the New School, KRS-One, and DMC, has delved into film scoring, experimental music, and working with legendary artist he grew up listening to: Mandrill, Mavis Staples, Herbie Hancock, and the list goes on—it’ll never stop.
+Juice, ready for a change from working with legendary Hip-Hop artists like the Beastie Boys, Slick Rick, Leaders of the New School, KRS-One, and DMC, has delved into film scoring, experimental music, and working with the legendary artist he grew up listening to: Mandrill, Mavis Staples, Herbie Hancock, and the list goes on—it’ll never stop.
 Juice doesn’t stop.

 The Oddysy : KJ + DJ Johnny Juice, an electro-organic fusion where layered harmonies coalesce over waves of synth-augmented bass, punctuated by effortlessly intricate turntable flourishes.